antzm/data-science/statistics-intro.md

 Example:
 From 5 students (A, B, C, D, E) we would like to select a team of 2 students to take part in a contest.
-The diiferent teams could be either AB, AC, AD, AE, BC, BD, BE, CD, CE, DE.
+The different teams could be either AB, AC, AD, AE, BC, BD, BE, CD, CE, DE.
 *Combinations without repetition*

 *[Index](#Probability-and-Statistics---Main-Concepts)*